medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/5-confidential-oracle.md

 - Created: 2023-01-05
 - Modified: 2023-01-05
 - Authors
+  - Inchul Song <icsong@medibloc.org>
   - Youngjoon Lee <yjlee@medibloc.org>
   - Gyuguen Jang <gyuguen.jang@medibloc.org>
   - Hansol Lee <hansol@medibloc.org>
   - Myongsik Gong <myongsik_gong@medibloc.org>
-    - Inchul Song <icsong@medibloc.org>

 ## Synopsis
 This document explains that why the oracles must use confidential computing.

-## Privacy for Data Exchange
+## Privacy Vulnerabilities of Oracle
 In DEP, anyone can operate oracle node.
 However, when validating the sensitive data through the general-purpose oracle, it could be occurred several vulnerabilities.
-The one of vulnerabilities is that the sensitive data could be exposed to oracle operator by using malicious binary.
-The other vulnerabilities is that the data could be stolen from external node.
+The one of vulnerabilities is that the sensitive data could be exposed to oracle operator who uses malicious binary.
+The other vulnerabilities is that the data could be stolen from external node or attack.
-So preventing from these vulnerabilities, the oracle must use confidential computing by using Intel SGX Technology in TEE(Trusted Execution Environment).
+So preventing from these vulnerabilities, the oracle must use confidential computing by using Intel SGX Technology in [TEE(Trusted Execution Environment)](https://en.wikipedia.org/wiki/Trusted_execution_environment).

 ## Confidential Oracle
 In DEP, anyone can operate oracle nodes but must use confidential computing.
 If the operator runs the confidential oracle, the only oracle software can decrypt a data and validate it.
 It means that the oracle operator can't decrypt a data and it will be not exposed to the operator.
-Also, when running the confidential oracle, the only genuine binary should be used so that it can be prevented from the node who uses malicious binary.
+Also, when running the confidential oracle, the only genuine binary built in Intel SGX should be used so that it can be prevented from the node who uses malicious binary.
+It means that all oracles run the same binary.
-Using a genuine binary not only preserves a privacy of data, but also unseal the data decryption key.
+Using a genuine binary can preserve a privacy of data.

-### Additional Attempt
+### Additional Effort

-- Encryption/Decryption based on unique ID
+Using a confidential oracle could reinforce a security, but we developed an additional effort for protecting a data leak.
+When running an oracle with the genuine binary, the data encryption and decryption are performed by oracle private key which is sealed by unique ID located in Intel SGX.
+So if the binary is changed or corrupted, the data encryption and decryption would not work.

+So how to we set a correct unique ID and how to know it is not malicious binary?
+The answer is that the unique ID will be determined by Panacea governance.
-- Using Panacea as Single Source of Truth
+We can know the correct unique ID from Panacea as Single Source of Truth(SSOT), and know that what correct genuine binary is.
+Because of the reason, the oracle operator who wants to steal data could not use malicious binary and it could be prevented from potential data leakage.

 ## Implementation of Confidential Oracle

-- Intel SGX with Azure Confidential Computing blah blah...
+- Intel SGX with Microsoft Azure Confidential Computing

+The confidential oracle operator must run the nodes in TEE that uses Intel SGX technology with Microsoft Azure Confidential Computing Virtual Machine(VM).
+You can refer to the details of Azure Confidential Computing in this [link](https://learn.microsoft.com/en-us/azure/confidential-computing/overview).

-- EGo blah blah blah..
+- EGo

+EGo is an open-source SDK that enable to develop confidential apps written in Go language.
+The oracle in DEP used a EGo library so that operator needs to install EGo modules.
+You can refer the source code of EGo in this [link](https://github.com/edgelesssys/ego).